Kirby (character): Spin-off games

 Kirby has appeared in multiple spin-off games.
 In 1993, he was transformed into a pinball in Kirby's Pinball Land on the Game Boy.
 The following year, he returned in the form of a golf ball in the SNES game Kirby's Dream Course, which requires the player to hit him around various golf courses.
-In 1995, Kirby's Avalanche was released for a Western audience by rebranding the Japanese puzzle game game Super Poyo Poyo for the Kirby series.
+In 1995, Kirby's Avalanche was released for a Western audience by rebranding the Japanese puzzle game Super Puyo Puyo for the Kirby series.
 Two further Kirby games released that year titled Kirby's Block Ball, a game that is similar to Breakout but features power-ups and boss encounters, and Kirby's Toy Box, a game released exclusively in Japan on the Satellaview that features eight games, including baseball, pinball and pachinko.
 Kirby appeared in the 1997 Game Boy puzzle game Kirby's Star Stacker, in which stars are sandwiched between matching blocks featuring Kirby's animal friends.
 In the 2001 Game Boy Color game Kirby Tilt 'n' Tumble, Kirby is rolled around a course in search of stars while avoiding various obstacles.
 The following year, he appeared in Kirby: Nightmare in Dream Land, an updated version of the NES game.
 In 2003, he returned to the GameCube in Kirby Air Ride, a racing game that involves steering Kirby around the track and inhaling enemies.
 Kirby Canvas Curse was his first game on the Nintendo DS and involved the use of the stylus to draw a path for his movement, stun enemies and activate copy abilities.
 In 2010, Kirby's appearance changed dramatically from a solid object to an outline of yarn in Kirby's Epic Yarn.
 In 2011, Kirby returned on the DS for Kirby Mass Attack, in which up to ten Kirbys are controlled by tapping the screen.
 A sequel to Canvas Curse released in 2015 on the Wii U titled Kirby and the Rainbow Curse.
 It involves controlling Kirby with the stylus on the game pad by painting paths and tapping him to dash.
 Kirby stars in a 2017 brawler on the 3DS titled Kirby Battle Royale, in which he fights other Kirbys in various arenas.
 In 2019, Super Kirby Clash released on the Nintendo Switch, which involves up to four players playing as a Kirby to take on several boss battles using various roles.
 The following year, Kirby Fighters 2 released on the Switch, which is a fighting game involving 17 playable Kirbys that each have a specific copy ability.
 In 2022, Kirby's Dream Buffet was released on the Switch, where up to four players can compete as Kirby in a race to eat the most strawberries.